jrozeff/Cybersecurity-Certificate-Defense/README.md

 Task 6 is the final report: an extensive SBAR regarding the fictional investigation of a suspicious (phishing) email sent to a CFO; the excel file consists of the timeline and list of IOCs.

-Tools used: Wireshark, Splunk, Autopsy, Volatility, Snort (very sparingly), WinSCP, Putty
+Tools used: Wireshark, Splunk, Autopsy, Volatility, Snort (sparingly), WinSCP, Putty

 ________________________________